lsphantom/GP-MyReadsProject-UNDP/README.md

 ## Contributing

 Pull requests will not be accepted.
-This repository is for a Udacity project submission only.
+This repository is for a Udacity project.